-Research Conducted and Papers Prepared by Dr. Russell M. Jaffe
+Research Conducted and Papers Prepared by Dr. Russell Jaffe & HSC Fellows

 The following is a sample of published papers:

 Contributed by Senior Fellow Dr. Russell M. Jaffe, MD, Ph.D., CCN, this paper provides instruction on how to conduct an Ascorbate (Vitamin C) Calibration Protocol (“C Cleanse”) to determine individual, functional need for ascorbate in order to enhance sustainable health.

 The recommended form of “ascorbate” is a 100-percent l-ascorbate, fully reduced, buffered mineral ascorbate form of vitamin C that contains a proper balance of the major essential buffering minerals: 1) potassium, 2) magnesium, 3) calcium, and 4) zinc.
 As healing occurs and health becomes more balanced, the amounts of ascorbate needed will change accordingly.
 This paper explains the determining factors for the proper application and use of the protocol.

 Bioactive Food as Dietary Interventions for Liver and Gastrointestinal Disease: The Alkaline Way in Digestive Health

 Excerpted from the recent book contribution by Senior Fellow Dr. Russell M. Jaffe, MD, Ph.D., CCN investigating the use of bioactive food as a therapy in treating liver and gastrointestinal diseases, this chapter focuses on the Alkaline Way as related to digestive health.